What To Do If You Are Involved in a Hit-And-Run Accident

 8. Consult a Personal Injury Lawyer

-Legal counsel will guide you on what to do with a hit and run claim and help protect your interests.
+Legal counsel will guide you on what to do with a hit-and-run claim and help protect your interests.

 Can You Sue for a Hit-and-Run Accident?